After diving the fantastic Red Sea, experience the wonders of Ancient Egypt on a fabulous Nile cruise followed by exciting Cairo!

 The double temple dates to the Ptolemaic period and its inscriptions contain references to the Ptolemies and to the Roman Emperors, Domitian, Trajan, and Caracalla.

-Optional Abu Simbel:
+Optional Abu Simbel Flight Excursion:

 Visit the stunning temple of Abu Simbel, an entire mountain face moved above the rising waters of Lake Nasser after the completion of the Aswan High Dam.